adamcroft330/SO-ARM100-modelling-and-sim/readme.md

 ## Contributing 🤝

+A huge thank you to my best friend Ollie for his contributions, specifically in creating the blender model with IK and constraints in just a few hours with no robotics experience.

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License 📄